 - 3.601 Water mains shall be installed a minimum clear distance as defined in OAR Chapter 333, Public Water Systems.
-However, in no case shall the distance be less than five feet (5') horizontally from sanitary sewers. - 3.602 Water lines shall be installed to go over the top of such sewers with a minimum of 18 inches of vertical clearance at the intersections of these pipes. - 3.603 Exceptions shall first be approved by the City Administrator or designee.
-In all instances the distances shall be measured surface to surface.
+The horizontal distance between a sanitary sewer line and a water main must be greater than or equal to five feet. - 3.602 Water lines shall be installed over the top of sewer lines.
+There must be at least eighteen (18) inches of vertical separation at the intersection of the water pipe and the sewer pipe. - 3.603 Exceptions shall be approved by the City Administrator or designee.
+In all instances, the distances shall be measured surface to surface.